emericg/WatchFlower/README.md

 #### Dependencies

-You will need a C++17 compiler and Qt 6.3+ (with additional librairies).
+You will need a C++17 compiler and Qt 6.3+ with the following 'additional librairies':
+- Qt 5 Compatibility Module
+- Qt Connectivity
+- Qt Charts

 For Android builds, you'll need the appropriates JDK (11) SDK (23+) and NDK (22+).
 You can customize Android build environment using the `assets/android/gradle.properties` file.
 For Windows builds, you'll need the MSVC 2019+ compiler.
+Bluetooth won't work with MinGW.
-For macOS and iOS builds, you'll need Xcode installed.
+For macOS and iOS builds, you'll need Xcode 12+ installed.

-Qt 6 'Additional Librairies':
-- Qt 5 Compatibility Module
-- Qt Charts
-- Qt Connectivity
-- Qt Image Formats

 #### Building WatchFlower